huangsen365/nftables-forward/README.md

   docker pull huangsen365/nftables-forward
   ```

-The **nftables-forward** Docker container forwards traffic (e.g., SSH on port 22 or RDP on port 3389) to a target server using **nftables** for secure, controlled forwarding.
+The **nftables-forward** Docker container forwards traffic (e.g., SSH on port 22 or RDP on port 3389 or more other custom ports) to a target server using **nftables** for secure, controlled forwarding.

 ---